Particular/docs.particular.net/transports/rabbitmq/connection-settings_add-cluster-node_rabbit_[8,).partial.md

 ## Connecting to multiple cluster nodes

-The connection string for an endpoint allows one host name to be specified.
-When connecting to a RabbitMQ cluster, it can be useful for the endpoint to know about all of the nodes in the cluster.
-If a node goes down, the endpoint can attempt to reconnect to a different node.
+When connecting to a RabbitMQ cluster, it is beneficial if endpoints are able to connect to any of the nodes in the cluster.
+For example, if a node goes down, the endpoint can attempt to reconnect to a different node and continue operation.

-The endpoint can be told about additional nodes in the cluster using the `AddClusterNode` API:
+Since endpoint connection strings are limited to specifying a single hostname, the `AddClusterNode` API can be used to tell the endpoint about additional cluster nodes:

 snippet: rabbitmq-add-cluster-node